What is a Successful Teenager?

 5. Success is being good to others

 Success is being good to others by showing compassion and kindness.
 You are successful by being thoughtful and comforting others when they are down or make mistakes.
-Fierce competition breeds mean spirited interactions with peers.
+Fierce competition breeds mean-spirited interactions with peers.
 Girls make fun of the other girls to make themselves feel better.
 Your daughter is successful every time she is kind or does something thoughtful to someone else.

-Success has many roads and may look different
+Success has many roads and may look different.

 There are many roads to success.
 If your daughter doesn’t go straight to a great college but spends a year working and taking a few classes at the community college, it doesn’t mean she is a failure.
 If she is working and learning responsibility then she is successful.
-I have seen plenty of girls who get accepted in their dream college only to party it up and fail out of their freshmen year.
+I have seen plenty of girls who get accepted into their dream college only to party it up and fail out of their freshmen year.
 They would have benefitted from working for a year.
 Your daughter is successful when she takes the road that is right for her.